larsthorup/aws-copilot-sandbox/README.md

 ## TODO

-- yml: take port numbers from env vars
-- rename repo: docker-sandbox
-- avoid the need for specifying DEPLOY_ENV in .env-file
 - api: inject external port numbers (random/assigned) and external hostname (derived from environment name)
 - generate port for multiple stack instances on swarm
 - api: use internal hostname for internal hosts (db)